-Today I want to share a simple water transfer toddler activity that’s been a HUGE hit with Little J lately.
-It takes less than 5 minutes to set up and it’s guaranteed fun for at least 20 minutes – just enough time for dinner prep!
+Today I want to share a simple water transfer toddler activity that’s been a HUGE hit with Little J. It takes less than 5 minutes to setup and guarantees fun for at least 20 minutes – just enough time for dinner prep!

 Here’s the kicker: this activity EVOLVES.
-So your toddler won’t get bored quickly because he’s doing the same thing over and over again.
 It’s open play.
+This is definitely a boredom buster activity!
 You set it up and he’ll play with it as he likes.

 Here’s what you’ll need: